 There are a few ways you can approach this:

-- Make new habits: last year I envisioned being more Spirit-led and having a peaceful home.
+- Make new habits: recently I envisioned being more Spirit-led and having a peaceful home.
 Two daily habits I worked on that helped me reach those goals were to have a time of personal reflection each evening, and to aim for 30 minutes of cleaning and organizing in my schedule.
 Over the course of a few months I worked on and adjusted those habits (remember, this process is grace-filled!).

 - Set up steps to reach your targets: within my big goals are smaller goals, broken down into steps.
 For example, to gain the financial income and savings goals I desire, I need to crunch numbers, plan some specific projects and make due dates.
-Little tip: start with a bigger goal, set a deadline and work backwards.
+Little tip: start with a bigger goal, set a deadline and work backward.

 - Get a great planning and scheduling system!
 I am a visual person and find it very helpful to write everything down on paper.
 There are a ton of great planners out there.
-My current recommendation for moms is the Organized Life Planner from Intentional Moms.
+My current recommendation for moms is the Brilliant Life Planner.
 It has time blocking, spaces for to-do lists and habit-building, planning pages, and lots of space for goal setting and reflection.
 Maybe a paper planner isn’t your thing, but I strongly encourage you to discover what is, and stick with it.
+For more options, check out these 7 goal planners to reach your goals and stay motivated.

-- Schedule in adequate time for rest, or as I jokingly call it, “productive laziness.”
+- Schedule adequate time for rest, or as I jokingly call it, “productive laziness.”
 I know this can be a challenge, but it is a vital part of crafting a plan that won’t leave you burned out.

 Related post: How To Manage Stress By Being Productively Lazy.

 Confession: when it comes to goal-setting in the past, I’ve fallen short with evaluation and follow-through.
 I can come up with great ideas and even a pretty detailed schedule, but I don’t take the time to reflect and evaluate my progress.
 Huge mistake!
 In order to get anywhere, it is absolutely essential to keep your goals in front of you…constantly!